 If you live with a person who tested positive for COVID-19

-Students who are not vaccinated and who live with a person who has tested positive for COVID-19 must remain at home and quarantine for 14 days following guidance from the Minnesota Department of Health and the CDC.
+Students who are not vaccinated and who live with a person who has tested positive for COVID-19 must remain at home for at least 5 days following guidance from CDC.

 Diagnostic and screening testing

-Testing is free and families are encouraged to contact their health care provider or public health resources to be tested for COVID-19 any time they have been exposed to someone with the virus, have symptoms consistent with COVID-19 or simply wish to screen for asymptomatic cases.
+Testing is free and at-home tests are available from each school building for students.
+For additional testing resources, families are encouraged to contact their health care provider or public health resources to be tested for COVID-19 any time they have been exposed to someone with the virus, have symptoms consistent with COVID-19 or simply wish to screen for asymptomatic cases.

 Vaccinations are free and readily available in our community.
 Families are encouraged to contact their health care provider or public health resources for vaccine opportunities.